devonorourke/mysosoup/docs/database_construction.md

 ```

 ## Non Arthropod, Non Chordate records
 The same principles were applied to BOLD records queried for non Arthropod/Chordate records, except we used a more liberal taxonomic rank requirement in filtering our data: instead of retaining only those with at least Family-rank information, we included all sequences assigned to at least Phylum.
 Because these data are used as filters to remove sequences we do not need to know more exclusive taxa Rank: provided they are a Mollusc, or a Fungi, for example, we know enough to  remove them from our dataset.
 Using a more liberal rank requirement allowed us to retain a broader set of representative sequences in these groups.
+The [bold_datapull_nonArth_nonChord.R](https://github.com/devonorourke/mysosoup/blob/master/scripts/r_scripts/bold_datapull_nonArth_nonChord.R) script contains all the details.

 ### For non-Animal records
 ```